msimecek/Speech-Training-Pipeline/README.md

 * `AzureTenantId`: This value is returned by the `subscription().tenantId` statement in Resource Manager.
 Or you can get it from the Subscription section in the Azure portal.
 * `ResourceGroupName`: In which Resource Group is the pipeline container supposed to run.
 * `Location`: In which region is the pipeline container supposed to run.
+* `LogStorageConnectionString`: Connection string to Storage Account where logs will be uploaded.
+A container called "logs" is expected.

 **Functions:**